 Tolas Ruv Aen is a traitor to Sius Mavell Evi and now works for the underground organization known as the Ard’a.
 He goes out of his way to act a bit cheeky, but his humorous attitude can shift in a heartbeat, especially where Draqa is concerned.

 Fun Facts: This man’s entire personality and appearance was created from a series of “what ifs…” (and the author thinking they were being incredibly “funny” and “clever”).
 It is of utmost importance that you imagine this man with a Texan accent.
 The author only commissions TDATM art of him.

 General Content Warning:

 This book contains depictions of physical and emotional abuse, suicidal ideation, alcoholism, and general violence.
-If you have questions about other potential content, feel free to ask via my contact page.
+If you have questions about other potential content, feel free to ask via the author’s contact page.